Am I eligible?

 - There, you will be asked to reconfirm your Date of Birth, define your new account username and password and specify your security question and security answer so that you can then use these to reset your password, should you ever forget it.

-Note: If you no longer have access to the account-linked email address or mobile number indicated by the hint, please contact us requesting an update to your email address for a new activation link to then be provided:
+Note: If you no longer have access to the account-linked email address or mobile number indicated by the hint, please contact the Student Enquiry Centre to request an update to your email address for a new activation link to then be provided.

 I have created my own Gradintelligence account and my documents are not appearing, what should I do?